msfjarvis/msfjarvis.dev/content/posts/my-flutter-experience.md

 However, I can say for a fact that being able to save your on your computer and seeing it on the device within seconds is amazing.
 I have also found that Flutter essentially never has build cache issues, so no more “let me do a clean build and see if that fixes it” which, while a *lot* less frequent now, continues to be a thing in Android.

-## Widgets are easy to build and extend
+## Widgets are a mixed bag

 The core and material libraries included in Flutter are great for building design systems at a rapid pace, and theming has been very easy in my experience compared to Android's XML-based approach and the often confusing distinctions between _themes_ and _styles_.

 The explicit distinction between stateful and stateless widgets can feel welcome to some, but after having used [Jetpack Compose] for a few months, I feel that Flutter could be doing more to handle the differences by itself rather than punt it onto users.
+I'm not entirely convinced that nobody's been confused between `StatefulWidget` and `StatelessWidget`, because 'state' by itself is a difficult concept to internalize.
+On the subject of state, Flutter has a [5 part document] that ends with a list of 12 different libraries and APIs which are your options for doing state management.
+This is insane!
+In comparison, [state in Jetpack Compose] is a one page overview that explains each term you're encountering, the core APIs for what you want to do with state, and enlists common mistakes that admittedly I too have made when I first tried Compose.
+These are good docs!

+Flutter developers create state management libraries at nearly the same rate as JavaScript developers create web frameworks.
+Maybe try educating first? :)

 ## Dart is...eh